HHS/simpler-grants-gov/documentation/README.md

 # Documentation for the Grants Equity Project

 This folder contains documentation for the Grants Equity Project.
-The following are some important, high-level

 ## Goals